Professional Negligence Solicitors

 Our Team of Professional Negligence Solicitors

-Here at Lupton Fawcett, our Professional Negligence Solicitors have a wealth of experience of bringing and defending professional negligence cases.
+Here at Lupton Fawcett, the Professional Negligence Solicitors have a wealth of experience of bringing and defending professional negligence cases.
 We provide full transparency on costs and litigation funding options will form part of our advice to you.
 We are dedicated to providing our clients with a successful outcome and a claims process that avoids unnecessary delays.